miliansolberg/template-for-html-css/README.md

 # Web Performance & SEO Template
 My own template that I follow for each of my projects.
 I use this template in my projects to optimize web page speed, SEO and Lighthouse ranking in general.

-Here I also have all my commonly used attributes, all in one place.
-This makes it easier for me to start a project and to get to work effectively.
+I also have all my commonly used attributes in these files.
+This gives me a headstart on my projects and helps me to get to work effectively.

 ## Features